webscraperio/web-scraper-documentation/docs/Scheduler.md

 # Scheduler

-Scheduler is a feature for [Cloud Web Scraper][cloud] that lets you automatically start scraping jobs in a specific time.
+Scheduler is a feature for [Cloud Web Scraper][cloud] which enables the user to automatize scraping jobs for a specific time.
 It can be set by going to sitemap `Details page` and clicking on `Scheduler` tab.

-New scheduled scraping job will be started only if previous one has finished scraping.
-If the scheduled scraping job runs for longer than the scheduling interval, the new scraping job will be started only after the previous one has finished.
+If a ongoing scraping job is in motion or it runs for longer than the scheduling interval, the new scheduled scraping job will start only when the previous one has finished scraping.

 ## Scheduler configurations options

-Configuration options will be used for all scheduled scraping jobs for the specific sitemap.
+The configuration options for scheduled sitemap scraping jobs are:

-* Scheduler Time Zone - time zone by which scraping jobs will be scheduled.
+* Scheduler Time Zone - time zone by which scraping jobs will be scheduled for.
 * Scheduler Type - one of the 3 scheduler types, each type has different configuration options.
 * Driver - `Full`(with JavaScript) or `Fast`(no JavaScript) driver.
 * Request interval - page request interval in milliseconds.
 * Page load delay - time period that scraper will wait for page to load before extracting the data in milliseconds.
 * Proxy - whether to use proxy while scraping the site.
 Custom proxy can be selected only by `Scale` plans.

+These configuration options will be applied for all scheduled scraping jobs, for the specific sitemap.

 ## Scheduler types